qutip/qutip/doc/guide/guide-bloch-redfield.rst

 The two Markovian approximations introduced above are valid if the time-scale with which the system dynamics changes is large compared to the time-scale with which correlations in the bath decays (corresponding to a "short-memory" bath, which results in Markovian system dynamics).

-The master equation :eq:`br_markovian_form` is still on a too general form to be suitable for numerical implementation.
+The master equation :eq:`br-markovian-form` is still on a too general form to be suitable for numerical implementation.
 We therefore assume that the system-bath interaction takes the form :math:`H_I = \sum_\alpha A_\alpha \otimes B_\alpha` and where :math:`A_\alpha` are system operators and :math:`B_\alpha` are bath operators.
 This allows us to write master equation in terms of system operators and bath correlation functions:

 .. math::